 - (g) For the purposes of this clause, continuous service is not broken by a gap in principalship of up to three years.
 Service as a principal in a New Zealand state or state-integrated school shall be included in the calculation of service under the service criteria.
-A special case may be made by a Board to the Ministry of Education to have other principal service included in the calculation of service provided that at the time of applying the principal has completed at least a year in a New Zealand state or state-integrated primary school. - (h) Service will not be counted for periods of time spent: - (i) on leave without pay; - (ii) on secondment; - other than as a principal in another school - other than to the Ministry or the ERO for a period of no more than two years. - (iii) as supernumerary in a teaching role; - (iv) as a relief or acting principal (except where the acting or relief principal moves directly to a substantive principal role.
-Note the acting or relief role need not be in the same school as the new substantive role). - (i) When there is a break of three years' or more service before reappointment as a primary principal, previous experience as a principal in a New Zealand state or state-integrated primary and/or area school shall be credited as one half year of service for each complete year of principalship (that would otherwise be eligible as service for this allowance), allowing the principal the possibility of moving directly to any of the three career stages providing she/he meets the relevant professional criteria (to which the Board has attested), provided that: - (i) at the time of eligibility she/he has completed one year in their current position; - (ii) that while they were on the break for three years or more the principal consistently maintained their teacher certification. - (j) Where the principal does not meet these requirements, three years' service must be completed prior to the previous experience as a principal being credited as one half year of service for each complete year of principalship (that would otherwise be eligible as service for this allowance). - (k) Principals who have met the service criteria of stage one (or higher) but have not participated in a First Time Principals' Programme or similar and who are no longer eligible to do so shall demonstrate through their professional learning and development plan that they have participated in professional learning activities similar to the First Time Principals' Programme. - (I) A principal who is undergoing corrective action pursuant to clause 8.3.2 or 8.4 of this Agreement shall not receive the career allowance from the commencement of the procedure until such time as the corrective action has successfully been completed at which time the career allowance recommences. - (m) To maintain eligibility for the career allowance, every three years the principal's Board must re-affirm that the principal meets the service and professional criteria and has undertaken a performance agreement and annual review within the previous 12 months (consistent with clause 4.1 and 4.2). - (n) Where a principal was in receipt of one of the allowances of the career structure and is appointed to a new primary school, that principal shall continue to receive that career allowance provided the Board affirms that, as part of its appointment process, it satisfied itself that the principal meets that applicable allowance criteria.
+A special case may be made by a Board to the Ministry of Education | Te Tāhuhu o te Mātauranga to have other principal service included in the calculation of service provided that at the time of applying the principal has completed at least a year in a New Zealand state or state-integrated primary school. - (h) Service will not be counted for periods of time spent: - (i) on leave without pay, other than when on secondment to a Specified Education Sector Agency; - (ii) on secondment; - other than as a principal in another school, or to a Specified Education Sector Agency - (iii) as supernumerary in a teaching role; - (iv) as a relief or acting principal (except where the acting or relief principal moves directly to a substantive principal role.
+Note the acting or relief role need not be in the same school as the new substantive role). - (i) When there is a break of three years' or more service before reappointment as a primary principal, previous experience as a principal in a New Zealand state or state-integrated primary and/or area school shall be credited as one half year of service for each complete year of principalship (that would otherwise be eligible as service for this allowance), allowing the principal the possibility of moving directly to any of the three career stages providing they meet the relevant professional criteria (to which the Board has attested), provided that: - (i) at the time of eligibility they have completed one year in their current position; - (ii) that while they were on the break for three years or more the principal consistently maintained their teacher certification. - (j) Where the principal does not meet these requirements, three years' service must be completed prior to the previous experience as a principal being credited as one half year of service for each complete year of principalship (that would otherwise be eligible as service for this allowance). - (k) Principals who have met the service criteria of stage one (or higher) but have not participated in a First Time Principals' Programme or similar and who are no longer eligible to do so shall demonstrate through their professional learning and development plan that they have participated in professional learning activities similar to the First Time Principals' Programme. - (I) A principal who is undergoing corrective action pursuant to clause 8.3.2 or 8.4 of this Agreement shall not receive the career allowance from the commencement of the procedure until such time as the corrective action has successfully been completed at which time the career allowance recommences. - (m) To maintain eligibility for the career allowance, every three years the principal's Board must re-affirm that the principal has completed a Professional Growth Cycle within the previous 12 months (consistent with clause 4.1). - (n) Where a principal was in receipt of one of the allowances of the career structure and is appointed to a new primary school, that principal shall continue to receive that career allowance provided the Board affirms that, as part of its appointment process, it satisfied itself that the principal meets that applicable allowance criteria.